 Lawyer has a pronunciation distinction between the South and the North.
-In the North it’s generally pronounced LOY-yer, whereas in the South it’s pronounced LAW-yer.
+In the North, it’s generally pronounced "LOY-yer," whereas in the South it’s pronounced "LAW-yer."
 Both pronunciations are valid and will get you legal help from the appropriate sources.

 In the eastern part of the United States, roof is pronounced with a long double-o sound, like how it’s spelled.
-In the western part of the country, particularly noticeable in California, it’s pronounced more like ruff.
+In the western part of the country, particularly noticeable in California, it’s pronounced more like "ruff."

-In the Northeast, caramel is usually pronounced with three syllables and an “ay” sound on the first syllable.
+In the Northeast, caramel is usually pronounced with three syllables and an “air” sound on the first syllable.
 In the Midwest and the West, it’s most often pronounced with two syllables and a “car” sound at the beginning.

 Pajamas is another term with a West/Midwest and an East distinction.
 In the West and Midwest, it’s pronounced a short middle “a” (like jam), whereas in the East it’s pronounced with a long middle “a” (like father).
 You say "pajama," I say "pajahma."

 Been is a word that changes the further north you go.
 In the more southern areas of the United States, it’s longer sounding and stresses the double “e” in the word.
-The closer you get to Canada, however, you pronounce it like the name Ben.
+The closer you get to Canada, however, you pronounce it like the name "Ben."

 Syrup is a Northeastern creation in the United States; it only stands to reason that it’s pronounced differently there than anywhere else.
-In the Northeast corridor, people say sear-up.
-Everywhere else, they say sir-rup.
+In the Northeast corridor, people say "SEAR-up."
+Everywhere else, they say "SIR-rup."

-The pronunciation of Bowie is usually “bow-ie.” In Texas, however, it’s pronounced boo-wie.
+The pronunciation of Bowie is usually “BOW-ie.” In Texas, however, it’s pronounced "BOO-wie."
 Good to know if you ever go hunting in Texas!